+Table 3.2: Balance Test using outcome variables

-Table 3.3 and Table 3.2 indicate a lack of balance between treatment and control groups at baseline.
+Table 3.1 and Table 3.2 demonstrate a lack of balance between treatment and control groups at baseline.
 Notably, differences in the number of students, proportion of male students, and outcome variables are evident.
-This imbalance is attributed to the non-random selection of control schools, based on proximity to treatment schools.
+This imbalance can be attributed to the non-random selection of control schools currently done based on proximity to treatment schools.

 3.3.
 Results

 This study evaluates the impact of the Taleemabad program on the student learning outcomes by comparing the mean differences in scores, in percentages, between the treatment and control groups at baseline and endline, and testing whether these differences are statistically significant.
 The following results pertain to the full sample of 97 schools.
-The figures plot results by Taleemabad and CERP Analytics for comparison.
+The figures plot results by Taleemabad and CERP for comparison.

 3.3.1.
 ASER Grades 1 - 3